A3-Root/Root_Cyberwarfare/README.md

 ### Steam Workshop

-1. Subscribe to Root's Cyber Warfare on Steam Workshop
+1. Subscribe to Root's Cyber Warfare on Steam Workshop (Development Build / Release Build) - link at the bottom of this page
 2. Subscribe to all required dependencies (CBA, ACE3, AE3, ZEN)
 3. Launch Arma 3 and enable the mod in the launcher